 The base is a mobile-based CRM that has an enterprise CRM scaleable potential on its web-based solution.
 It provides a web-based all-in-one sales platform that features tools for email, phone dialing, pipeline management, forecasting, reporting, and more.
 Base’s platform is available on iOS and Android and was the first full native CRM Android app available.

-We studied a company named blue reef, who was spending around $ 15,000 every quarter on Salesforce and an additional $ 20,000 on consulting.
+We studied a company named blue reef, which was spending around $ 15,000 every quarter on Salesforce and an additional $ 20,000 on consulting.
 Along with that, they need to manage spreadsheets to manage their sales pipeline.

 They switched to Base, and spent less than $ 1000, Solutions Specialist Kane Rogers says they get the most use out of Base’s automatic call logging, email integration, and task automation features, and, best of all, they no longer have to double-handle data.
 “It’s “freaking awesome,” Rogers says.